 Once your eligibility is confirmed you will be given an 11 digit 'eligibility code'.
 You can find this in the 30 hours funded childcare section of your new childcare service account or in your 'secure messages'.
 It will usually start with 500 but some temporary codes may begin with 11.
 If you have a problem finding your code you may find our step by step guide to finding your 30 hours eligibility code (PDF) useful.

-You do not need to apply through the childcare service if you only want to use the universal 15 hours of Free childcare for all 3 and 4 year olds. or want to apply for Free childcare for 2 year olds (FEET).
+You do not need to apply through the childcare service if you only want to use the universal 15 hours of Free early education and childcare for 3 and 4 year olds. or want to apply for Free childcare for 2 year olds (FEET).

 What happens if I no longer meet the eligibility criteria?

 If your family no longer meets the criteria, Surrey's Finance and Practice team will inform your childcare provider and you will stop being eligible to claim the extra hours.
 However, there will be a grace period until the start of the next funded period to give you the opportunity to regain employment.
 If your circumstances change during the grace period you can reapply again and continue to receive the extra hours

 You will still be able to receive the universal 15 hours of Free early education and childcare for 3 and 4 year olds even if you are no longer eligible for the extended entitlement.

 If I am eligible when can my child start to receive the extended entitlement?